victorkurauchi/blog/content/pages/about.md

 ![Donec eu libero sit amet quam egestas semper.
 Aenean ultricies mi vitae est. Mauris placerat eleifend leo.
 Quisque sit amet est et sapien ullamcorper pharetra.
 Vestibulum erat wisi, condimentum sed, commodo vitae, ornare sit amet, wisi.](/media/image-2.jpg)

-So here's the place where I put some thoughts about web stuff and life in general.
+So here's the place where I should be sharing some thoughts about web stuff and life in general.
 Hopefully some articles here might be useful/helpful for some day at work or any moment in your life.